Helpful administrative facts

 Information on this agreement, as well as on possible further forms of integration, can be obtained from the management/contact person of the cooperating department at the University of Groningen (UG).

-School VI offers doctoral candidates the opportunity to obtain a joint degree in cooperation with the University of Groningen (UG).
+School VI offers doctoral candidates the opportunity to obtain a dual degree in cooperation with the University of Groningen (UG).
 The doctoral candidates are supported by a German-Dutch team of supervisors, and the phases of the doctorate are divided as evenly as possible between the two locations.

 A binational doctorate is of particular interest for prospective researchers who want to work in an international context and/or are interested in cross-border research.
 In addition to the wide range of opportunities, doctoral candidates benefit in particular from intensive supervision, a larger research infrastructure and insight into the research culture of the partner institution/other country.